dabao12321/geolang/CONTRIBUTING.md

 * Comments on their own lines
 * Aim for less than 80 characters per line, and do not exceed 100.
 * name methods like "method_name()"
-* name non-class files like "file_name"
+* name non-class files like "file_name.py"
-* name class files like "FileName"
+* name class files like "FileName.py"